The Pythagorean Theorem

 25 = c2

 Taking the square root of both sides gives us the answer.
 Even though we know that square roots have two answers (a positive and a negative answer), lengths can't be negative.
-That's why we only care about the positive answer.
+That's why we only care about the positive version.

 c = 5